How can we help you today?

 • Eye for aesthetics and trends

-• A computer or tablet with design capabilities
+• Computer or tablet with design capabilities

 22. Photography